Fall Injury Prevention

 A Fall Injury Prevention system is designed to prevent a person falling from one level to another level.
 This includes edge protection, Fall Prevention and Fall Arrest systems.

-In Western Australia, there is a requirement within the OS&H Regulations 1996 to provide edge protection, if there is a risk of a fall 2m or above.
+In Western Australia, there is a requirement within the OS&H Regulations 1996 to provide edge protection if there is a risk of a fall 2m or above.
 This refers to a scaffold, fixed stairs, formwork, landing or a suspended slab.
-The regulations also state if the risk of a fall at a workplace is 3m or above then it is a requirement to provide a Fall Injury Protection System.
+The regulations also states, if the risk of a fall at a workplace is 3m or above then it is a requirement to provide a Fall Injury Protection System.

-A fall zone is an area where a free fall could be possible.
+A Fall Zone is an area where a free fall could be possible.
 The fall zone could be close to an edge of a structure or on a slope over 15 degrees.

-Types of Anchor Points
+Types of Safety Roof Anchor Points

-A Single Anchor Point, or a series of single anchor points.
+A Single Safety Anchor Point, or a series of single anchor points.
 This is where a person wearing a safety harness can attach their energy absorbing life line or lanyard.
 The person is essentially attached to a single anchor point at any one time.

 Static Lines are fixed horizontal cable, where a person wearing a safety harness, can attach to, via an energy absorbing life line or lanyard and traverse.